Tds1234/Tds/README.md

 ------------------------------------------------
 ### `getContrasts()`
 ##### Description
-This method is returning the contrast of current details
+This method is returning the contrast of current details.
 ##### Required parameters
 | parameters  | Type  | Description                                      |
 |-------------|-------|--------------------------------------------------|